Nalipp/Stat-su/README.md

   fix transistions

-  remove btn border hack

   move transition from entire list to indiviual component (better for adding an item)

   change language to topic in entire project

   update readme
-  - include explination of styled components
+  - include explination of styled components (theme explination)
   - how to use icons
   - (other explinations?)